griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 ##### Elbox Plot

 One of the most common ways to understand PCs is an elbow plot.
-We choose the PC that is the 'elbox', that is where the standard deviation stops dramatically decreasing and levels out.
+We choose the PC that is the 'elbow', that is where the standard deviation stops dramatically decreasing and levels out.

 ```R
 elbow <- ElbowPlot(merged, ndims = 30)